mirrorcall96/EndtoEndEncryption/01_End_to_End_Encryption/02_Public_Key_Generating.md

    let client = ecdh("secp256k1");
    ```

-6. we then just use method `generateKeys()` to generate the public key and private key for the variable client
+6. we then just use method `generateKeys()` to generate the public key and private key for the `client`
    ```javascript
    client.generateKeys();
    ```